AVGP/SJSJ/README.md

 ### C

-* [Canvas](/glossary/CANVAS.md): An HTML element useful for graphic applications in 2D or 3D.
+* [Canvas](/glossary/CANVAS.md): An HTML element for graphic applications in 2D or 3D.
 * [Chai](/glossary/CHAI.md): an assertion library used with a JavaScript testing framework.
 * [Closure](/glossary/CLOSURE.md): *to be completed.*
 * [CoffeeScript](/glossary/COFFEESCRIPT.md): a language that compiles into JavaScript.